A Survey on Out-of-Distribution Detection in NLP: Discussion

 \subsection{Comparison between NLP and CV in OOD Detection}

-OOD detection is an active research field in CV communities \citep{yang2021generalized}.
-Compared to CV, models in NLP need to tackle discrete input spaces and handle complex output structures.
+OOD detection is an active research field in CV communities \citep{yang2021generalized} and comprehensive OOD detection benchmarks in CV are constructed~\citep{yangopenood}.
+A few OOD detection approaches for NLP tasks are remolded from CV research and thus these approaches share a similar design.
+However, NLU tasks have different characteristics compared to CV tasks.
+For example, models in NLP need to tackle discrete input spaces and handle complex output structures.
 Therefore, additional efforts should be paid to develop algorithms for OOD detection in NLP.
-We summarize the differences in OOD detection between NLP and CV in the following three aspects:
+Although this paper mainly focuses on NLP tasks, it is beneficial to give more discussion about the OOD detection algorithms designed for NLP and CV tasks.
+Specifically, we summarize the differences in OOD detection between NLP and CV in the following three aspects:

 \paragraph{Discrete Input} NLP handles token sequences that lie in discrete spaces.
 Therefore distorting ID samples in their surface space \citep{ouyang2021energy,choi2021outflip,shu2021odist} produces high-quality OOD samples if a careful filtering process is designed.
 On the contrary, CV tackles inputs from continuous spaces, where it is hard to navigate on the manifold of the data distribution. \citet{du2022vos,du2022unknown} showed OOD synthesizing in the pixel space with a noise-additive manner led to limited performance.